Great Ormond Street Hospital: Christmas mailing from 1941

 Name of exhibitor

-Aline Reed/Mark Phillips, Bluefrog.
+Aline Reed/Mark Phillips, Bluefrog

-On the night of 4 September 1940, at the height of the London Blitz, the newly completed Southwood Building at Great Ormond Street Hospital was hit by a bomb.
+On the night of 4 September 1940, at the height of the London Blitz, the newly completed Southwood Building at Great Ormond Street Hospital (GOSH) was hit by a bomb.
 Thankfully, no one was hurt, but a recent addition to the hospital was reduced to rubble.

 Despite the war, an appeal was launched straight away to rebuild the hospital.
 I found a reference to fundraisers selling boxes of rubble and circulating a bomb book of condolences, which supporters could sign.
 Then I tracked down an appeal pack which was, as far as I can tell, sent to high value prospects in the USA and Australia.
 Perhaps elsewhere?